 Ethereum and smart contracts - blockchain heading for the real economy beyond finance

 The gap between the Bitcoin blockchain and a more general-purpose blockchain is eventually filled by a new blockchain called Ethereum, proposed by Vitalik Buterin in 2013.
 Ethereum is explicitly designed to enable blockchain use cases in all financial and non-financial domains.
-A crucial concept that helps understand how Ethereum works is called "smart contract".
+A crucial concept that helps us understand how Ethereum works is called "smart contract".

 Let us start with what a normal contract is.
-A contract can be used for describing the use case we want a system to support.
-It defines a series of transactions among the participating parties and in which condition each of these transactions should happen.
+A contract can be used for describing a use case we want a system to support.
+It defines a series of transactions among the participating parties and in which conditions each of these transactions should happen.
 For example, a simple payment use case could be supported by a contract that specifies a transaction transferring a certain amount of funds from Alice to Bob.
 A slightly more complicated use case could be borrowing and lending.
-Here the contract will also need to describe terms such as borrowing rate and lending rate, as well as the repay schedule, etc. There will be multiple funds transfer transactions that fulfill the actual borrowing and lending process according to the agreements.
+Here the contract will also need to describe terms such as borrowing rate and lending rate, as well as the repayment schedule, etc. There will be multiple funds transfer transactions that fulfill the actual borrowing and lending process according to the agreements.
 Yet another use case can be an event prediction marketplace.
 For instance, a contract could let people buy tickets to bet on who will win the US presidential election.
 Those who turn out to be correct will get rewarded with funds.
 The transactions involved in such a prediction market contract include selling the betting tickets to people and sending rewards to the winners.
 Normally all these contracts are executed with intermediaries - Alice paying Bob through the credit card company, borrowing and lending via the bank, and betting on the election through the company operating the prediction marketplace.

 So what is a "smart contract"?
 The term is coined by Nick Szabo back in 1994.
 It refers to a contract execution that can "minimize the need for trusted intermediaries".
 Coincidentally, removing intermediaries is exactly what blockchain technology promises to deliver.
 Therefore, the idea is that if we have described our desired use case in a contract, and furthermore, if we can turn that contract from a human language to a computer language that a blockchain could understand, then we should be able to execute the transactions defined by the contract on the blockchain.
 Since blockchain offers a de-centralized execution platform, this process realizes the goal of smart contracts.
-Using the examples we described above, that means Alice will pay Bob directly, borrower and lender can conduct the borrowing and lending process without the bank, and participants of the prediction market can buy betting tickets and receive rewards, without going through an intermediary company - all these are accomplished with smart contracts on the blockchain.
+Using the examples we described above, that means Alice will pay Bob directly, the borrower and lender can conduct the borrowing and lending process without the bank, and participants of the prediction market can buy betting tickets and receive rewards without going through an intermediary company - all these are accomplished with smart contracts on the blockchain.

 To support smart contracts, Ethereum provides its own computer language called "Solidity".
 It can be used to program any smart contracts for different types of use cases.
 Vatalik himself calls Ethereum the "World Computer" that anyone can access.
 Like the Bitcoin transactions, the smart contract and the transactions it conducts are all transparent and available for everyone to check.
 That is what makes trustless, de-centralized transaction execution possible.

-One thing worths pointing out is that the Ethereum blockchain alone is actually not enough to fulfill the execution of the smart contract.
+One thing worth pointing out is that the Ethereum blockchain alone is actually not enough to fulfill the execution of the smart contract.
 Smart contracts contain both the transactions to be executed and the conditions on when to trigger those transactions.
 Ethereum provides the execution environment.
 But when the triggering conditions for the transactions involve events not occurring on its blockchain, it will have to rely on external sources called oracles to supply the necessary information.
 An example of such information could be who actually wins the US presidential election in the prediction market case we mentioned before.
 The Ethereum blockchain will not know the result unless the presidential voting is conducted right on its blockchain (which might be technically not impossible but certainly not the case today).
 Therefore, the oracle is itself an important topic under development.

 Ethereum was officially launched in 2015.
 Since then it has reached near 300B market cap at its high in April 2021.
 While numerous blockchains have been created over the past decade, many also follow Ethereum to provide smart contract capability, Ethereum remains the indisputable leader in the blockchain space today besides Bitcoin.